Opportunities for Educators

 SENIC offers a four-day Summer Institute for Middle School Teachers (SIMST) June 21 - 24, 2021 at the Joint School of Nanoscience and Nanoengineering in Greensboro, NC.
 Selected teachers will learn about the physical concepts underlying nanotechnology and nanoscience in simple terms.
 Teachers will also develop lesson plans and receive hands-on activities that bring nanoscience into the classroom.
-After fully participating in SIMST, teachers can receive up to a $800 stipend ($500 after completion of SIMST, $300 after implementing a nano lesson in the classroom).
-Please note there is a travel and lodging stipend.
+After fully participating in SIMST, teachers can receive up to a $800 stipend ($600 after completion of SIMST, $150 after implementing a nano lesson in the classroom).
 Applications are due April 15, 2021.
 The program is currently planned as virtual.
 If we are able to host teachers on campus, housing will be available.

 For more information, email Leslie O'Neill.

 The National Nanotechnology Coordinated Infrastructure (NNCI) will be tentatively offering teachers the opportunity to experience the excitement of nanotechnology research and to share this experience in their classrooms and with their peers.
 This program will be offered to teachers by four NNCI sites: Georgia Institute of Technology (GT), University of Minnesota (UMN), University of Nebraska–Lincoln (UNL), and Northwestern University (NWU).
 Contact your local site for more information.

 The NNCI RET program is 7 weeks: